sanjaythrinad/Build_AWS_EC2_Terraform/README.md

 This repository contains Terraform and Ansible scripts to automate the process of creating and configuring an AWS EC2 instance.
 Terraform is used for provisioning the infrastructure (EC2 Instance) in AWS, and Ansible is used for configuring the instance and perform installation of Python, Java and Jenkins.

 <h3>Prerequisites</h3>
-<b>Note:</b> Make sure your machine contains below prerequisites for executing these scripts.
+<b>Note:</b> Make sure your machine contains below prerequisites installed for executing these scripts.

 1. [Terraform](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 2. [Ansible](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)